Apps72/Dev.Data/ReadMe.md

 ## Introduction

 This C# library simplify all SQL Queries to external databases.
 An implementation for SQL Server is included.
+The version 1.5 was rebuild using the CoreCLR runtime (https://dotnet.github.io).

     int count = cmd.ExecuteScalar<int>();
     var emps = cmd.ExecuteTable<Employee>();